scm-spain/OpenAds-ConnectorAPI/README.md

 All connectors should implement these methods in order to display Ads:

-* display: Should render an Ad into the specified dom element
+* display: Should render an Ad
-* refresh: Should update the segmentation and render the Ad from the specified dom element
+* refresh: Should update the Ad's data and render it

 ## AdLoadable